TC Transcontinental at a glance

 - Committed to maintaining a solid financial position and an investment grade credit rating

 Maintaining a healthy financial position and an investment grade credit rating has always been among the Corporation’s primary objectives.
 We manage our capital prudently and effectively, while allowing a temporary increase in our indebtedness level in order to implement our strategic plans.
 During 2018, our net indebtedness1 increased significantly when we acquired Coveris Americas to crystallize our shift into flexible packaging.
-As we have done in the past, we will now concentrate on reducing our net indebtedness1 level over the coming quarters to increase our financial flexibility.
-In fiscal 2019, we reduced our net indebtedness1 by over $250 million.
+As we have done in the past, we focused on reducing our net indebtedness level to increase our financial flexibility.
+In the 10 quarters following the acquisition of Coversi Americas, we reduced our net indebtedness1 (excluding lease liabilities) by approximately $740 million.

 1 Non-IFRS financial measure.
-A complete definition of the non-IFRS financial mesures and reconciliation to IFRS financial measures are presented in the Management’s Discussion and Analysis of this annual report on page 14.
+A complete definition of the non-IFRS financial mesures and reconciliation to IFRS financial measures are presented in the Management’s Discussion and Analysis of the latest annual report.

-Net indebtedness1 and net indebtedness1 ratio (in millions of dollars for net indebtedness1)
+Net indebtedness1 (in millions of dollars) and net indebtedness1 ratio

 - A responsible corporate citizen